Roy Ascott: Planetary Collegium

-He is the founding president of the Planetary Collegium an advanced research center which he set up in 2003, with its Hub currently based in the University of Plymouth, UK, and nodes in China, Greece, Italy, and Switzerland.
+He is the founding president of the Planetary Collegium, an advanced art research center which he launched in 1994, with its Hub currently based in the University of Plymouth, UK, and nodes in China, Greece, Italy, and Switzerland.
 In March 2012 he was appointed De Tao Master of Technoetic Arts at (DTMA), a high-level, multi-disciplined, creativity-oriented higher education institution in Shanghai, China.
-In 2014, he established the Ascott Technoetic Arts Studio at DTMA creating the Technoetic Arts advanced degree programme, taught jointly with the Shanghai Institute of Visual Art.
+In 2014, he established the Ascott Technoetic Arts Studio at DTMA, creating the Technoetic Arts advanced degree programme, taught jointly with the Shanghai Institute of Visual Art.
 The DeTao-Node of the Planetary Collegium was established in 2015.
 He is a Doctor Honoris Causa of Ionian University, Corfu, Greece.